 Students will also be required, as part of a formative assessment process, to bring to the seminar each week a short analysis (300 words) of either a cultural artifact related to laughter (sound or video clip, blog, etc), or a piece of scholarly work, or any other disciplinary item that engages with the idea of laughter.

-The module will consist of a variety of disciplinary sessions combined with practical workshops, all of which will be facilitated by Nicholas Monk and/or Lauren Thompson.
+The module will consist of a variety of disciplinary sessions combined with practical workshops, all of which will be facilitated by Nicholas Monk and/or Carolin Debray.
 Indicative sessions are as follows:

 Week 1, January 8th.
 Introduction, Nicholas Monk, Carolin Debray: interdisciplinary workshop on laughter.
 Building a theory of laughter.